This article was updated on 4th July 2023, and a new method was tested; the frying pan

 Warning: the cinnamon rolls will be VERY hot to the touch out of the air fryer, especially if you added extra butter.

-Don’t forget about the rolls because they’ll over heat and dry out very quickly!
+Don’t forget about the rolls because they’ll overheat and dry out very quickly.

 Pros: if you love crispy things out of the air fryer, you’ll love air-fried cinnamon rolls.
 The air frying is also quick and easy.

-Bonus method: how to reheat cinnamon rolls in a frying pan
+How to reheat cinnamon rolls in a frying pan

 How to store cinnamon rolls

 To store leftover cinnamon rolls, let them cool to room temperature and then place them in an airtight container.
 You can keep them at room temperature for up to 2 days.
 For longer-term storage, it’s best to freeze the rolls.